voxie-viewer/voxie/README.md

 You can also download a binary version of Voxie for Linux or Windows (64-bit) from <https://github.com/voxie-viewer/voxie/releases>.

-The Linux binaries in `voxie-...-lin64.tar.gz1` require Qt5, the OpenCL ICD and DBus to be available.
+The Linux binaries in `voxie-...-lin64.tar.gz` require Qt5, the OpenCL ICD and DBus to be available.
 To install Qt5 and the OpenCL ICD under Ubuntu, type:

     sudo apt-get install libqt5script5 libqt5opengl5 libqt5x11extras5 ocl-icd-libopencl1

-The Windows binaries in `voxie-...-win64-noqt.zip` require Qt5 64-bit for
-VS2013 to be available in %PATH%, all other libraries are bundled.

 The Windows binaries in `voxie-...-win64.zip` have all required libraries bundled.